GoogleChrome/ip-protection/Masked-Domain-List.md

 lp3tdqle.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 ludicrousarch.com                                | Admiral                                                        | Not Impacted By Script Blocking
 lumberamount.com                                 | Admiral                                                        | Not Impacted By Script Blocking
-luminousboulevard.com                            | Admiral                                                        | Entire Domain Blocked
+luminousboulevard.com                            | Admiral                                                        | Not Impacted By Script Blocking
 luminouscatalyst.com                             | Admiral                                                        | Not Impacted By Script Blocking
 luminoussculptor.com                             | Admiral                                                        | Not Impacted By Script Blocking
 lumpygnome.com                                   | Admiral                                                        | Not Impacted By Script Blocking